polkadot-developers/docs-sandbox/source/docs/main-docs/03-install/windows.md

 * Use Windows Subsystem Linux (WSL) to emulate a UNIX operating environment (recommended).

 * Add all of the required packages to the native Windows environment.

+## Before you begin

+Before installing on Microsoft Windows, verify the following basic requirements:

+* You have a computer running a supported version of the Microsoft Windows operating system.
+* You must be running Microsoft Windows 10, version 2004 or later,  or Windows 11 to install Windows Subsystem for Linux on a computer with the Windows desktop operating system.
+* You must be running Windows Server 2019, or later, to install Windows Subsystem for Linux on a computer with the Windows server operating system.
+* You must have a 64-bit architecture and the ability to install all required packages locally if you are using Microsoft Windows desktop or Microsoft Windows Server without the Windows Subsystem for Linux.

 ## Install and use Windows Subsystem Linux